asllop/AppOS/README.md

 #### Prepare App

-Write your app in main.c or add your own files and modify the Makefile.
+Write your app in **app/main.c** or add your own files and modify the Makefile.

 #### Make